Robotoalpha/alx-low_level_programming/README.md

-This repo is for studying the programming language C, compile language, complex but xery speed.
+This repo is for studying the programming language C, compile language, complex but very speed.